Allegheny-Computer-Science-280-F2017/cs280-F2017-lab1-starter/README.md

 ## Requirements

-The Python3 software that supports this assignment requires you to install the `pytest` library by typing the command `pip install --user pytest`.
+The Python3 software that supports this assignment requires you to install the `pytest` library by typing the command `python3 -m pip install --user -r duplicates/requirements.txt` from the root directory of your GitHub repository.

 ## Commands